rad8/autism-adults/README.md

 3) Thabtah, F. (2017).
 Machine Learning in Autistic Spectrum Disorder Behavioural Research: A Review.
 To Appear in Informatics for Health and Social Care Journal.
 December, 2017 (in press)
 Citation Request:
-Please refer to the Machine Learning Repository's citation policy Data File: I will submit two files.
-1- the word document “description file” and 2- the dataset “WordPad”
+Please refer to the Machine Learning Repository's citation policy